-Fig. 10 Furlong Way

-'A path through the village.

-Heavily-used and extremely

-safe, particularly for

-children to walk, run, cycle.

-Lots of protection and

-separation from the road.'
+Fig. 10 Furlong Way 'A path through the village.
+Heavily-used and extremely safe, particularly for children to walk, run, cycle.
+Lots of protection and separation from the road.'

-planted such that they obscure (or are likely to obscure) driver sight-lines and hedges should be of scale that feels safe in context, allowing path users to be visible to others.
+and hedges should be of scale that feels safe in context, allowing path users to be visible to others.

-- 5.4 Developments adjoining sections of Main Street and Highfields Road where pedestrians must currently walk on the road should provide safe pedestrian and bridleway routes alongside the road. - 5.5 Good quality pedestrian and cyclist connections to the planned Major Development at Bourn Airfield are important (particularly at the key locations indicated on Fig. 11).
-Refer to the Bourn Airfield New Village Supplementary Planning Document for further details.
+5.4 Developments adjoining sections of Main Street and Highfields Road where pedestirans must currently walk on the road should provide safe pedestrian and bridleway routes alongside the road.

+5.5 Good quality pedestrian and cyclist connections to the planned Major Development at Bourn Airfield are important (particularly at the key locations indicated on Fig. 11).

-Development Plan designations can be subject to change over time.
+Local Plan 2018 designations are subject to periodic amendment.
 Please refer to the Local Plan pages of SCDC's website for up to date information.